 Members agreed that they would like to see an approach to enforcement and firework misuse that would see Enforcement officers join a Community Safety Accreditation Scheme (CSAS), which would allow them to carry out Police work.
 The Assistant Director Leader's Executive, Partnerships and Communications agreed they could investigate the possibility of such an approach via their links with the Community Safety Partnership, in conjunction with Assistant Director Housing Management & Enforcement.
-Any CSAS developed could run alongside replication of the NEDDC Registration scheme in Bolsover.
+Any CSAS developed could run alongside any Registration scheme developed in Bolsover.